After dinner walking group

 The Australian Medical Association of NSW is also supporting the walking group initiative.
 Vice-President Dr Saxon Smith said it was great to see an initiative that encouraged ways of keeping fit.

-The after dinner walking group is part of the City of Sydney’s aim to encourage walking for the benefits it brings to individuals and the community.
+The after dinner walking group is part of our aim to encourage walking for the benefits it brings to individuals and the community.

-To increase walking levels, the City aims to ensure walking is a pleasurable, rewarding and practical way of moving through Sydney’s streets.
+To increase walking levels, we aim to ensure walking is a pleasurable, rewarding and practical way of moving through Sydney’s streets.

 Our residents have told us that while we offer a fantastic program of activities and events for older people at our various community centres during the day there needs to be more on offer for older people after dark.